Imran Khan Cricket Stadium

-Imran Khan Cricket Stadium formerly known as Arbab Niaz Stadium, is a cricket stadium in Peshawar, Pakistan.
+Imran Khan Cricket Stadium, formerly known as Arbab Niaz Stadium and Shahi Bagh Stadium, is a cricket stadium in Peshawar, Pakistan.
 It is owned by Khyber Pakhtunkhwa Cricket Association (KPCA).
 The stadium is named after Imran Khan, a former Pakistan cricket captain and Prime Minister (2018–2022).

 History

 The ground was constructed as Arbab Niaz Stadium in November 1984, named after federal minister for sports Arbab Niaz.
 In 1985 it replaced the Peshawar Club Ground which had been the home ground for the Khyber Pakhtunkhwa cricket team since 1938.
 In 1986 the stadium replaced the Peshawar Club Ground for the Peshawar cricket team which had also been using the same venue as a home ground since 1956.
 The stadium hosted international cricket between 1984 and 2006, including 15 One Day Internationals (ODIs) and 6 Test matches.